By Ken Fullerton.

 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the views of the Global Solutions Initiative.

-Nabeel, is a civil engineer by profession working on eliminating the global housing problem through better use of technology while minimizing the environmental damage caused by current housing methods.
+Nabeel, a 2019 Young Global Changer, is a civil engineer by profession working on eliminating the global housing problem through better use of technology while minimizing the environmental damage caused by current housing methods.
 He is the CEO of ModulusTech, an internationally acclaimed startup based in Karachi which he co-founded after witnessing housing shortages faced due to various refugee crises as well as large number of displacements caused in Pakistan.

 Ken, a 2017 Young Global Changer, currently works as a management consultant for ARTD Consultants – one of Australia’s leading public policy consulting firms – where he helps government agencies and non-profit organisations make evidence-informed decisions and track and evaluate outcomes in order to continuously improve their performance.